iot-edge-foundation/iot-edge-tradfri/README.md

 ## collectInformation

-Collection information can take up to a minute.
+Collection information can take up to a few minutes.
 Please adjust the timeout settings accordingly.

 The input format is empty: